crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

     Warning  ComposeResources         6s (x6 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  can't render composed resource from resource template at index 3: can't use dry-run create to name composed resource: an empty namespace may not be set during creation
     Normal   ComposeResources         6s (x6 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  Successfully composed resources
     ```
 5. You see errors in the events. it's complaining about not specifying namespace in its compositions.
-For this particular kind of error, you can get its sub-resources and check which one isn't created.
+For this particular kind of error, you can get its subresources and check which one isn't created.

-    ```bash
+    ```shell
     kubectl get xexampleapp example-application-xqlsz -o=jsonpath='{.spec.resourceRef}{" "}{.spec.resourceRefs}' | jq

     [